Deployment & System Requirements

 BidOptic is a CPU-bound simulation workload.
 No GPU is required at any stage.

-On CPU cores.
-The calibration pipeline parallelises across cores during model training.
+On CPU.
+The calibration pipeline parallelises across all available cores.
 An 8-core machine completes calibration of a 3-million-row dataset in approximately 60–90 seconds.
 Simulation episode runtime scales with AUCTIONS_PER_STEP and SIMULATION_PERIOD_DAYS; the default 7-day configuration with 3 seed runs completes in under 2 minutes on any compliant machine.

 What You Will Receive